-Five easy beauty budget tips that will help you save money and travel more.
+Nine easy beauty budget tips to will help you save money for future trips.
 Get your beauty tips on a budget to feel gorgeous for less.

 Second, go through the list and start crossing out anything that isn’t essential.
 Do you really need that monthly facial?
 Is the leg waxing really necessary?
 For me, it meant giving up my massages, eyebrow threading, and spa mani-pedis.
 But it was a small sacrifice to make to help afford my current lifestyle.